lucasjwilber/portfolio/public/README.txt

-Number and name of feature: Modify the contents
+Number and name of feature: Add a video

 Estimate of time needed to complete: 1 hour

 Start time: 10:40

-Finish time: Sunday...
+Finish time: Sunday

-Actual time needed to complete: In total I spent about 6 hours on this part.
+Actual time needed to complete: In total probably 3-4 hours.
+Thought I had a CSS or syntax problem, just had the source pathing wrong :\

+Number and name of feature: Add a fixed menu for mobile/tablet view

+Estimate of time needed to complete: 80 minutes

+Start time: 1:00

+Finish time: WIP

+Actual time needed to complete: